 At right: The graphic model of the relationship of the Tungus-Manchu languages

-Let us consider more detailed.
-The ancestors of the Evens followed the Evenkis, the bulk of which resides in central Siberia now, but a small part of them remained near their ancestral home.
+Let us consider more detail.
+The ancestors of the Evens followed the Evenkis, the bulk of which reside in central Siberia now, but a small part of them remained near their ancestral home.
 The ancient speakers of the Solon language which area had to be somewhere in the west of the common territory of the Tungus-Manchu, went just to the west and now dwell in Mongolia.

 The search for the Tungus-Manchu ancestral home by other linguistic methods leads to a territory, close to the one that was determined by the graphical-analytical method:

-Now we turn to the construction of a graphic model of Mongolian languages.
+Now we turn to the construction of a graphic model of Mongolic languages.
 It was built by means of using the Database, compiled by Oleg Mudrak.
 He gave data on the following languages: Mongolian writing, Middle-Mongolian, Khalkha, Buriat, Kalmuk, Ordos, Dungxian, Baoan, Dagur, Shary-Youghur, Mongour, and Mughal.
-The database is constantly updated, so it became necessary to build a new graphical model showing the kinship Mongolian languages instead of what was published previously.
-Data for Mongolian writing, Middle-Mongolian, and Mughal were not taken into account, for obvious reasons.
-The data were summarized in the Table (see below).
+The place of the proper Mongolian language in the graphic model is determined by the Khalkha language; accordingly, the data of the written Mongolian, Middle Mongolian, and Mughal were not taken into account.
+The entire set of data was tabulated (see the table below).

 Quantuty of common words between the individual Mongolic languages